sameerbhavar/PHP-CRUD/README.md

 # PHP-CRUD
-I have created simple php CRUD operations
+I have created simple php CRUD operations.
+How PHP work with frontEnd and Backend.